telosnetwork/gas-oracle-bridge/README.md

 If they do not match it then calls the `verify()` action of the `gas.bridge.cpp` contract which itself retreives the price from `eosio.evm` and `GasOracleBridge.sol`, compares them and if needed uses an `eosio.evm` contract action to call the `setPrice(uint)` function of the `GasOracleBridge.sol` EVM contract with the gas price from `eosio.evm` as argument.

+EVM contracts and users can then query the `gasPrice()` or `getPrice()` functions of the `GasOracleBridge.sol` contract on EVM to get the current gas price of Telos EVM.

 ## Requirements

 This repository requires NodeJS, NPM and cleos